apache/mxnet/docs/faq/tensor_inspector_tutorial.md

 void dump_to_file(std::string tag);
 ```

-This API will creat a file with name  "{tag}_{visit_count}.npy", where tag is the name that we give to the call, and visit is the visit count, should the operated be called more than once.
+This API will create a file with name  "{tag}_{visit_count}.npy", where tag is the name that we give to the call, and visit is the visit count, should the operated be called more than once.

 The output format is `.npy`, version 1.0.
 This is the Numpy format and we can easily load it with the following code: